gigaquads/nextjs-app/README.md

 # or `docker-compose up -d` to run in the background.
 ```

-When all services are up, you can visit the URLS below. **Use an incognito window to avoid conflicts with brownser extensions.**
+When all services are up, you can visit the URLS below. **Use an incognito window to avoid conflicts with browser extensions.**

 | URL                                              | Service                       |
 | ------------------------------------------------ | ----------------------------- |